Nasim Nasr Biography:

 Currently lives and works in Sydney

-Since graduating with a Master Visual Arts (Research), University South Australia, 2011, Nasim Nasr’s art practice has sought to comment upon the transience of cultural identities.
+Since graduating with a Master Visual Arts (Research), University South Australia, 2011, Nasim Nasr’s art practice has sought to comment upon the transience of cultural and personal identity, seeking to establish a symmetry or counterbalance, a form of harmony between the cultural and intellectual separation between West and East.
 With an interest in cultural relationships in contemporary society, her artworks have engaged themes of intercultural dialogue and perspective between the historical and contemporary.
-Using video, photography, performance, 3D objects and sound, these works highlight notions of cultural difference as experienced in her past and present homelands, between West and East.
+Using photography, video, performance, sound and 3D objects these works highlight notions of cultural difference as experienced in her past and present homelands.

-Nasim Nasr artworks have been exhibited nationally and internationally since 2010 and her works are collected by Art Gallery of NSW, Sydney; Parliament House Art Collection, Canberra; Gene and Brian Sherman Collection, Artbank, Sydney and placed in numerous private collections in Australia and worldwide.
+Nasr’s artworks have been exhibited nationally and internationally, and are collected by the Art Gallery of NSW, Powerhouse Museum, Gene and Brian Sherman Collection, Kathy and Andrew Cameron Collection and Artbank, Sydney; Parliament House Art Collection, Canberra; Lourdes and Michelangelo Samson Collection, Singapore and private collections Australia and worldwide.

 Nasim Nasr, behind the seen shooting for commissioned video: Under The Sun: Reimagining Max Dupain’s The Sunbaker, Australian Centre for Photography, Sydney 2017 Nasim Nasr